 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Find out the different ways you can spend in Singapore.
+Find out the different ways you can spend in Germany.

-From digital payment apps to more traditional approaches like using cash, there is a huge range of methods of payment you can use in Singapore.
+From digital payment apps to more traditional approaches like using cash, there is a huge range of methods of payment you can use in Germany.

-This guide will cover the different ways you can pay in Singapore, including the most popular methods and platforms.
+This guide will cover the different ways you can pay in Germany, including the most popular methods and platforms.

 Paying with card

-With the Singapore government pushing to create a completely cashless society, as well as the rise of e-commerce and online shopping, Singapore residents are paying with cards now more than ever.
+With the rise of e-commerce and online shopping, residents in Germany are paying with cards now more than ever.
 These include debit cards and credit cards.

-Here is a list of common credit card providers in Singapore for you to consider.
+Here is a list of common credit card providers in Germany for you to consider.